-Over 12 million people experience domestic abuse every year.
+Every year, over 12 million people experience domestic abuse.
 I am that 1 in 12 million.

 I am a victim by happenstance.

-I am a survivor by chance then by choice.
+I am a survivor by chance then choice.

 National Domestic Violence Hotline: